lashad/atom-build-unitvm/README.md

     eui64: 2C:1C:F6:D9:00:00:00:00

 Where `name` is your application name and `eui64` is unique identifier of your application.
-Please note: All your `.java` source files should be located under `src` directory,
+Please note: All your `.java` source files should be located under `src` directory.

 You may want to upload on your device using `avrdude` .
 Now you can add `avrdude` configuration parameters in your build file: